score-spec/docs/content/en/docs/annotations/_index.md

       annotations:
         score.humanitec.io/resId: shared.postgres-db
     type: postgres
-    properties:
-      host: localhost
-      port: 5432
 ```

-In this example, a shared PostgreSQL database is defined with the name `shared-db`.
+In this example, a PostgreSQL database resource is defined with the name `shared-db`.
-The annotation `score.humanitec.io/resId` is used to provide a unique identifier for this shared resource (`shared.postgres-db`).
+The annotation `score.humanitec.io/resId` is used to provide a indicate to Humanitec that this resources should be used with specific ID (`shared.postgres-db`).
-This identifier is used by the Humanitec system to map and manage this shared resource across multiple services or applications.

-{{% alert %}}
-The type and properties of the resource would depend on the type of resource you are trying to define.
-{{% /alert %}}

-Now, any service or application that needs to use this shared resource can simply reference the identifier `shared.postgres-db`.
+Any other workload deployed into the same Humanitec application can also access the same database by adding the same annotation in their score file.

-## Annotations vs. extension files
+## Resource Annotations vs. extension files

-Annotations are used to provide additional metadata as a hint for the individual Score file instead of using the extensions file.
+Resource Annotations are used to provide additional metadata as a hint for the individual Score file instead of using the extensions file.

-It is recommended to use annotations instead of [extension files]({{< relref "../extensions/_index.md" >}}), as annotations help ensure consistency across your environments and deployments, since your Workload information is stored in one file.
+It is recommended to use Resource Annotations instead of [extension files]({{< relref "../extensions/_index.md" >}}), as annotations help ensure consistency across your environments and deployments, since your Workload information is stored in one file.